-Paul Ince criticises Manchester United for missing out on Erling Haaland
+Paul Ince believes Manchester United still need a new striker after missing out on Erling Haaland.

 Haaland was linked with a move to Old Trafford before his move from Red Bull Salzburg to Borussia Dortmund in January.